 If you’re looking for the best beginner banjo out there, you’re in the right place.
-Below we’ll give you our list of the very best banjos for beginners.
+Below I’ll give you my list of the very best banjos for beginners.

 Things to Consider Before Buying Your First Banjo

 Depending on what you may or may not know about the banjo already, this section may be of interest to you.
-There are a few things you’ll want to make sure you think about before getting on with your purchase and getting your new beginner banjo.
+There are a few things you’ll want to make sure to think about before making a purchase and getting a new beginner banjo.

 5-String vs 4-String